NeoAzareth/HhManagementApp/README.md

 User registration - only available through the Android app.
 Create a household -creator becomes the Admin of such household; or Join an existing household -user becomes a member.
-Provides an overview of the household status -current bills and other userís status.
+Provides an overview of the household status -current bills and other user‚Äôs status.
 Allows users to add, edit or delete current month bills.
 Create customized reports based on user, category and date (this version provides a list of only dates which have bills associated with them).
 Allows users to change their password within the app and leave/delete their current household.
 Admin of household has the authority to manage other members or update the household rent.
-Password retrieval through userís email.
+Password retrieval through user‚Äôs email.
 Notifies the user when a new months has begun and prompts them to add their bills Creates and emails all the users of a household a spreadsheet with the household report once all the users are done adding bills.